Teesside EfW: Operations

 Waste is delivered to the station by road, using up to 100 waste collection vehicles.
 More than 1,000 tonnes of waste a day is delivered to the plant.
 A rail head was also built on the railway sidings adjacent to the site in 2009.
 This allows for waste to be delivered to the plant by rail, rather than just by road.
 This is more sustainable as it reduces the amount of traffic on local roads.
 Which has to this day not happened, waste is still delivered by road and has damaged local roads.
-In December 2011, it was announced that the rail head would be used to receive up 500,000 tonnes of residual waste per year from Merseyside via a rail waste transfer facility at Knowsley Industrial Park, Kirkby, in a contract worth £400 million, but it still arrives by road and not by rail, as the train tracks have never been fully operational.
+In December 2011, it was proposed the rail head would be used to receive up 500,000 tonnes of residual waste per year from Merseyside via a rail waste transfer facility at Knowsley Industrial Park, Kirkby, in a contract worth £400 million.
+That instead was not taken forward as the solution, instead a new EFW was built in 2013 at Wilton 11, with that Merseyside tonnage instead being sent to that by rail - to this day, waste still arrives by road and not by rail at Haverton Hill as the train tracks have never been fully operational.

 Waste arriving at the plant is checked in and weighed, before being delivered to the plant's reception hall.
 The large reception hall allows the vehicles to dump their waste safely.
 Air for the combustion of the waste later in the plant is drawn from the reception hall so that odour and dust doesn't escape the building.
 From the hall, waste is tipped into a large concrete bunker.
 Here the feedstock is homogenised by a crane operator, who mixes the waste and removes unsuitable items.
 A grab crane then manoeuvres waste from the bunker to the hoppers that feed the furnace.
 This crane is operated from a control room.
 This room also monitors the equipment in the plant, the combustion gases and maximises the efficiency of the plant.